naqqibb/Tives/README.md

 Participant Observation: Engaging with and observing participants in their own natural environments ethical

-Interviews: Conduct structured, semi-structured, or unstructured interviews to collect narratives and into perspectives.
+Interviews: Conduct structured, semi-structured, or unstructured interviews to collect narratives and into perspectives..

 Field Notes: Documenting the observations, reflections, and contextuals during research process, an ethics comprehension.